The Little Bird Who Forgot How To Fly

 De Caro & Kaplen, LLP is a New York personal injury law firm focused on representing victims of brain injury.
 Our attorneys have the knowledge and skill to make a crucial difference in the lives of brain injury victims.
 Specialized brain injury cases require a law firm with the experience and proficiency to assist brain injury victims through the most difficult legal challenges in their lives following a traumatic brain injury.

 Shana and Michael are nationally recognized for their advocacy on behalf of brain injury victims.
-Shana is Vice Chair of the Brain Injury Association of America .
+Shana is in her second term as an officer, and a member of the board of directors of the Brain Injury Association of America .
 Michael is a three-term past president of the Brain Injury Association of New York State and current Chair of the New York State Traumatic Brain Injury Services Coordinating Council.
 They have been designated Preferred Attorneys for the Brain Injury Association of America.

 Their opinions on traumatic brain injury are frequently sought by The New York Times, USA Today, The Daily News, Fox News Network, and others.
 They are widely respected throughout the legal, medical, and judicial communities.
 The two regularly lecture lawyers, medical professionals, and judges, across the nation on how traumatic brain injury clients and cases should be evaluated and handled in and out of the courthouse.